-Stubborn fat is amongst the biggest concerns for many cabin crew members.
+Stubborn fat is among the biggest concerns for many cabin crew members.
 In an industry where appearance and body image matter, it is not hard to fathom the multifaceted stress that the crews face.
-With the unpredictable hours and demanding job scope, it is hard to maintain a strict diet and exercise regularly.
+With unpredictable hours and demanding job scope, it is hard to maintain a strict diet and exercise regularly.
 But even if you have the time, the stubborn fat is adamant about clinging to you.

 “The frequent complaints of aircrew who consulted me include weight gain, difficulty fitting into their kebaya or uniforms due to stubborn excess fat.
 Hyperpigmentation, dark eye circles, saggy neck, dark eye circles and appearance of fine lines are also their concerns,” shares Dr Ivan Puah, medical director of Amaris B. Clinic.

-Dear cabin crew, here’s a breakdown of the signature treatments of Amaris B. Clinic that your fellow colleagues have tried with successful results.
+Dear cabin crew, here’s a breakdown of the signature treatments of Amaris B. Clinic that your colleagues have tried with successful results.

 Tried all the exercise and dieting tips, but nothing seems to be working?
 You must be dealing with stubborn pockets of fat.
 It can be discouraging when nothing seems to work.
-Thankfully, fat removal and surgical body contouring treatment such as liposuction can provide an effective solution to get rid of them.
+Thankfully, fat removal and surgical body contouring treatments such as liposuction can provide an effective solution to get rid of them.

 Read more about modern liposuction: Modern Liposuction In Singapore: Everything You Need To Know!

 Being a cabin crew member, the face truly sells a pleasant experience.
 There’s no hiding that a youthful and glowing complexion draws passengers to you and eases them.
-Ultherapy is a US FDA-approved non-surgical skin lifting treatment that stimulates collagen production and, lifts and tightens your skin naturally with ultrasound energy.
+Ultherapy is a US FDA-approved non-surgical skin lifting treatment that stimulates collagen production and lifts and tightens your skin naturally with ultrasound energy.

 Ultherapy has allowed doctors to help over 2 million people lift their upper face, lower face, neck and décolleté globally.
 In Singapore, Amaris B. Clinic is among the few medical clinics to provide authentic Ultherapy treatment.